-In IMEC there are several ongoing semiconductor-related projects (called IIAP: IMEC Industrial Affiliation Program) on which researchers from various chip, tool and material manufacturers participate.
-ASML β tools play key roles in these projects.
-Take, for example, the 193nm Optical Lithography project, which commenced in 1999.
-For this project, IMEC (1 researcher),
+In IMEC there are several ongoing semiconductor-related projects (called IIAP: IMEC Industrial Affiliation Program) on which researchers from various chip, tool and material

-41 IMEC (Interuniversity Micro Electronics Center), located in Leuven, Belgium, is said be the best European (and perhaps in the world) semiconductor process technology research institute.
+&lt;sup>47 IMEC (Interuniversity Micro Electronics Center), located in Leuven, Belgium, is said be the best European (and perhaps in the world) semiconductor process technology research institute.
 It was spun off from Leuven Catholic University in 1983.

-42 F2 scanners use an F2 eximer laser of 157nm wave length.
+&lt;sup>48 F2 scanners use an F2 eximer laser of 157nm wave length.
 This information comes from the author's interview with the chief executive in charge of IMEC microlithography and the 1995 IMEC annual report.
 For further information on IMEC, please refer to the July 2004 issue of Densi-Zairyo ("Materials for Electronics" in English: one of the prestigious Japanese trade journal).

-43 From IMEC 1999 annual report.
+&lt;sup>49 From IMEC 1999 annual report.

-ASML (7 researchers), resist manufacturers (five companies: 17 researchers), a coater-developer manufacturer (2 researchers), chipmakers (five companies: 13 researchers) and a photomask inspection and adjustment manufacturer (2 researchers) were involved.
+manufacturers participate.
+ASML ß tools play key roles in these projects.
+Take, for example, the 193nm Optical Lithography project, which commenced in 1999.
+For this project, IMEC (1 researcher), ASML (7 researchers), resist manufacturers (five companies: 17 researchers), a coater-developer manufacturer (2 researchers), chipmakers (five companies: 13 researchers) and a photomask inspection and adjustment manufacturer (2 researchers) were involved.
 Among the chipmakers, such world-leading corporations as Intel, Infinion, Micron and Texas Instruments were included.
 The same goes for the tool and material manufacturers.

 As mentioned earlier, since the introduction of the full-scale implementation of RET, in order to increase the speed of innovation for microlithography tools, microlithography manufacturers must always have close collaborations with chip, tool and material manufacturers.
-ASML has very effective opportunities to brush up their ß tools through such close collaboration in various IIAPs at IMEC.
-It is also quite beneficial to the chip, tool and material manufacturers participating in the IIAPs to have relatively inexpensive and easy access to ASML ß tools.
-Resist manufacturers, for example, can use such ß tools to test their particular resist while it is under development.
-Moreover, if they want, they can privately retain their test results by exclusively using ASML's ß tools for themselves.
+ASML has very effective opportunities to brush up their β tools through such close collaboration in various IIAPs at IMEC.
+It is also quite beneficial to the chip, tool and material manufacturers participating in the IIAPs to have relatively inexpensive and easy access to ASML β tools.
+Resist manufacturers, for example, can use such β tools to test their particular resist while it is under development.
+Moreover, if they want, they can privately retain their test results by exclusively using ASML's β tools for themselves.
 Results of some tests conducted by competitors are also made available via neutral IMEC coordinators within IIAPs; these results are quite useful for each participant as bench-mark data.
 The feedback from specific chipmakers can also be obtained, perhaps resulting in a bilateral contract between specific resist and chip manufacturers.
-In some cases, the resist produced by a specific manufacturer is recommended by the IMEC, leading to new markets.45
+In some cases, the resist produced by a specific manufacturer is recommended by the IMEC, leading to new markets.

 In distinct contrast to ASML, neither Nikon nor Canon has a place for resonance like IMEC.
-While it is not rare for Nikon or Canon to enter into bilateral strategic collaboration with specific chip, tool or material manufactures, these opportunities are quite limited in scope in comparison to what ASML has enjoyed at IMEC.
-To be sure, there have been seemingly IMEC-like R&D consortiums, such as ASET, 46 MIRAI, 47 STARC, 48 SELETE 49 and ASPLA, 50 in Japan, but none of them, has succeeded in reaching the efficiency level attained at IMEC, mainly because of their inefficient organizational design and IP protection mechanism.
-51
+While it is not rare for Nikon or Canon to enter into bilateral strategic collaboration with specific chip, tool or material manufactures, these opportunities are quite limited in scope in comparison to what

-44 From IMEC 1999 annual report.
+&lt;sup>50 From IMEC 1999 annual report.

-45 All of these facts are based on the author's interviews of a resist manufacturer that participates in various IIAPs.
+&lt;sup>51 All of these facts are based on the author's interviews of a resist manufacturer that participates in various IIAPs.